oasys/www.oasys.net/content/about.md

 College](https://www.bowdoin.edu/) as the Director of Networking and Infrastructure since 2003.
 Before my time in Higher Education, I worked primarily in the ISP industry, founding a start-up in 1995 and later at regional and large national providers.
-I have also had to opportunity to complete various consulting projects in the areas of network design, content distribution, systems integration, and cloud enablement.
+I have also had the opportunity to complete various consulting projects in the areas of network design, content distribution, systems integration, and cloud enablement.